vijay176us/istio-workshop-solo/istio-basics/README.md

 ## Lab environment and prep

 We will use a Kubernetes cluster offered by instruqt to run the lab.
+You can also use a Kubernetes cluster provided by your cloud provider or follow the instruction below to setup a Kubernetes cluster on your laptop.

 ### Lab environment prep on your local laptop

 Alternatively, you can also run this lab on your laptop where Docker is supported.
 Due to a known issue with MetalLB with MacOS.
-If you are running this lab on MacOS, we recommend you to run a vagrant Ubuntu VM on your MacOS.
+If you are running this lab on MacOS, we recommend you to run a [vagrant Ubuntu VM](https://github.com/solo-io/workshops/blob/master/VAGRANT.md) on your MacOS.

 ### Set up Kubernetes cluster with Kind